Last Updated: March 25, 2025

 4. Look into balance transfer credit cards

-5. Look into a consolidation loan
+5. Look into a debt consolidation loan to simplify multiple payments

 7. Pay off small debts quickly